pedromendonka/Vue-J7i18n/readme.md

 ### Scoped translations

-Create translations on component Created Hook.
+Create translations on component Created Hook.<br>
-Use the createTranslations() method passing an object
+Use the *createTranslations()* method passing an object

 ``` javascript
 // myComponent.js or Component.vue